 1996 – 2006

-Raubex listed on the Johannesburg Stock Exchange on the 20 of March 2007.
-Since becoming a public company Raubex has grown annual revenues by 285% to R4.5 billion.
-This growth was achieved through both organic and acquisitive expansion.
-The following acquisitions were made during this period; Akasia Road Surfacing, Aliwal Dolorite Quarry, B&E International, Canyon Rock Quarries, Conspec, Milling Techniks, National Asphalt, Queenstown Quarry, Space Construction, SPH Kundalila, Thaba Bosiu Construction, Zamori Construction, Greenmined Environmental, Comar Plant Design and Manufacturing, Burma Plant Hire, L&R Civils and Strata Civils.
-Currently Raubex ranks by market capitalization as the 5 th* largest heavy construction company in South Africa.
+Raubex listed on the Johannesburg Stock Exchange on the 20th of March 2007.
+This period included the build-up to the, South African hosted, Soccer World Cup 2010.
+Raubex was positioned well to take advantage of the subsequent boom in infrastructure development.
+Phenomenal growth was achieved through both organic and acquisitive expansion.
+The following acquisitions were made during this period; Akasia Road Surfacing, Aliwal Dolorite Quarry, B&E International, Canyon Rock Quarries, Conspec, Milling Techniks, National Asphalt, Queenstown Quarry, Space Construction, SPH Kundalila, Thaba Bosiu Construction and Zamori Construction.

 2011 - Present

 Industry trading conditions, in southern Africa, weakened due to a capacity surplus created during World Cup preparations.
 The Raubex Group defy negative expectations and stay profitable during this period.
 It outperforms most of its peers.

 Despite market conditions Raubex strengthen vertical integration with the acquisition of Tosas (S.A.’s major bitumen supplier) and diversify with both acquisition and start-up of L&R Civil, Strata Civil, Raubex Infra, Raubex Housing and Raudev.

 Raubex prepares for a good future by bringing together experience, expertise and talent united by common values and focuses on partnering with our clients to improve the communities in which we work.